 In case of a defrost issue you can buy yourself time by manually defrosting.
 You do this by unplugging the refrigerator for a few hours or a day and all the ice will melt.

 Note: Make sure you keep a towel on the floor to absorb the ice that is going to melt.
 It is not recommended to do it if you have to leave the house.

 Ice Maker not making ice

 Water lines might be frozen clogged or cracked if the fridge is very old.
-Water valve might be damaged and need to be replaced.
+The water valve might be damaged and need to be replaced.

 What to do?
 If you see frost inside the freezer it's likely your water lines are frozen.

-Note: Your freezer must be cold in the right temperature in order for your Ice maker to produce Ice.
+Note: Your freezer must be cold at the right temperature for your Ice maker to produce Ice.

-Some Refrigerators are different in the way they are built and work.
+Some refrigerators are different in the way they are built and work.
 Subzero Refrigerators have two compressors, one for the freezer and one for the fridge.
 Frigidaire refrigerators have damper controls.
 In some LG is enough that the door switch wouldn't work for the entire fridge not to work.
 Some Kenmore's are built by LG.
-Diagnosing the problem is two thirds of a way to solving it.
+Diagnosing the problem is two-thirds of a way of solving it.
 Before you do any repair make sure you are a hundred percent sure what's the problem.

 - Garden / Landscaping / Patio — 260